 Technical Logistics & Requirements

-The Jaguar I-PACE resides at a Bosch facility in Stuttgart.
+The Jaguar I-PACE resided at a Bosch facility in Stuttgart.
 The data interchange with the car is accomplished via a device called ALEN — Automotive Linux Edge Node.
-It resides in the car and will not be made available to the public.
-It will, however, be available at the hackathons locally.
-The number one shared task is to build a web gateway for ALEN.
-Bosch will help with the design specs and provide engineers to build it.
+It resides in the car and was not be made available to the public.
+It was available at the hackathons locally.
+The number one shared task was to build a web gateway for ALEN.
+Bosch helped with the design specs and provide engineers to build it.

-Since the Challenge operates under incomplete information, which is inevitable when opening new frontiers and creating a new marketplace, the Challenge will reward those who are able to work on defining and clarifying the space itself and building the tools for themselves and for others.
+Since the Challenge operated under incomplete information, which is inevitable when opening new frontiers and creating a new marketplace, the Challenge rewarded those who were able to work on defining and clarifying the space itself and building the tools for themselves and for others.

-Therefore, it will be a requirement for entrants to join the Challenge Working Group, participate in a regular conference call, and work with partners and competitors to define the car capabilities, the charging network entry points, the customer journey connections, and so on.
+Therefore, it was a requirement for entrants to join the Challenge Working Group, participate in a regular conference call, and work with partners and competitors to define the car capabilities, the charging network entry points, the customer journey connections, and so on.

 This slide deck diagrams the Jaguar's ALEN API setup.
 (Participants are invited to work on the I-PACE but can submit entries for any EV.)

-The winning entry will be written up in a public report by MachNation that is publicized by MachNation and TIoTA.
+The winning entry was written up in a public report by MachNation, which was publicized by MachNation and TIoTA.
 The winner will have the opportunity to propose a PoC to the members of TIoTA and the sponsors of the Challenge.

-An “Open Innovation” award will recognize an innovative DLT IoT solution that shows originality in its technology or market approach.
-The “Collaboration Award” will honor the best team submission.
+An “Open Innovation” award recognized an innovative DLT IoT solution that showed originality in its technology or market approach.
+The “Collaboration Award” honored the best team submission.

 Monetary or token prizes will become available as sponsorships are lined up.
 We will keep the participants appraised.

-The judges will consist of recognized authorities in the field from the TIoTA executive team, members, sponsors, and invited experts.
+The judges consisted of recognized authorities in the field from the TIoTA executive team, members, sponsors, and invited experts.
 MachNation, a recognized analyst firm with its own unique IoT benchmark labs, will also provide a judge and will publish a report that describes the winning entries.